go-gist/gopi/README.md

 ## Configuration

 1. **Data Source**

    - Database Connection String
+   - Database Query Template
+      - Template name
+      - Input schema for validation

 2. **API Schema**

+   A JSON Schema designed to specify the properties of a generated API.
+It encompasses key attributes, including:
-   - API URL
+   - API path
-   - Payload Schema
-   - Output Schema
+   - HTTP method
-   - Database Query Template
+   - Input schema for defining and validating the structure of the API payload
+   - Datasource template selection